+KLAMATH RIVER RENEWAL CORPORATION

 Klamath River prior to Iron Gate Dam construction, 1960.
+(Photo: Morrison Knudsen)

+www.klamathrenewal.org

-(Photo: Morrison Knudsen) KRRC's River Restoration Work KRRC's reservoir area restoration efforts focus on restoring native vegetation and natural river function.
+KRRC's River Restoration Work

+KRRC's reservoir area restoration efforts focus on restoring native vegetation and natural river function.
 These efforts will restore wildlife and fish habitats, so that the river and floodplain perform similarly to how they did before the dams were installed.

-Restoration revegetation on a newly constructed river floodplain in the arid Snake River basin, approximately 9 months after construction.
-Restoration activities in the Klamath reservoirs will be similar.
-(Photo: River Design Group) Comprehensive KRRC will restore formerly inundated lands beneath the reservoirs and other lands in the project area.
+Restoration revegetation in the reservoir footprint.
+(Photo: Dan Chase, Resource Environmental Solutions) Comprehensive KRRC is restoring formerly inundated lands beneath the reservoirs and other lands in the project area.
 The goal is to promote natural, sustainable river and floodplain ecosystems.
+Research-Based

-Research-Based KRRC is combining site-based analysis with research and lessons learned from restoration to create a thorough plan.
-For example, KRRC has performed grow tests using actual reservoir sediment and likely seed mixes.
-These tests will identify the most suitable vegetation for successful restoration work.
-Adaptive KRRC will monitor restoration plantings to ensure proper irrigation, assess health of new plantings, and remove invasive vegetation.
-Habitat improvement efforts will focus on "process-based" activities to restart natural river function.
-Initial strategies will be modified as necessary to ensure successful, natural restoration.
-Long-term KRRC anticipates performing long-term monitoring and adaptive management to support restoration.
+KRRC is combining site-based analysis with research and lessons learned from restoration to create a thorough plan.
+For example, KRRC performed grow tests using actual reservoir sediment and likely seed mixes.
+These tests identified the most suitable native vegetation for successful restoration work.
+Adaptive KRRC is monitoring restoration plantings to ensure growth, assess health of new plantings, and remove invasive vegetation.
+Habitat improvement efforts focus on "process-based" activities to restart natural river function.
+Strategies are modified as necessary to ensure successful, natural restoration.
+Long-term KRRC will perform long-term monitoring and adaptive management to support restoration.
 Similar dam removal and restoration projects have required continued monitoring and adaptive management for 5 to 10 years.